NStodd/Project4/README.md

 ## Acts of Kindness (AoKs)

 _If there's one thing that the world can always use more of, it's kindness._

 _Short of being able to directly add kindness to the world, tracking data around kindness is the next best thing._

-_Because remember, everything is A-oK!.
+_Because remember, everything is A-oK!._

 ### App Description
   The name of my app is 'acts of kindness' and is meant to be a simple web tool by which you can log acts of kindness that you witness and/or are a part of.
-  There is a simple description box on the landing page for the user to describe what the act of kindness was and towards whom.
+  There is a simple description box on the creation page for the user to describe what the act of kindness was and to/from whom.
-  The index page displays all of the acts of kindness that you have entered into the app.
+  The index page displays all of the acts of kindness that have been entered into the app, starting at the top with the most recent.

 ### Models
   The primary model in the project will be the _Act_ class, which will contain three text fields: